nodejs/node/COLLABORATOR_GUIDE.md

 must be made to determine the potential impact of the change in the ecosystem by analyzing current use and by validating such changes through ecosystem testing using the [Canary in the Goldmine](https://github.com/nodejs/citgm) tool.
-If a change cannot be made without ecosystem breakage, then CTC review is required before landing the change as anything less than semver-major.
+If a change cannot be made without ecosystem breakage, then TSC review is required before landing the change as anything less than semver-major.

 If a determination is made that a particular internal API (for instance, an